-Representatives of private sector would be included in the implementation of the current action.
-The dialogue and communication mechanisms with private sector are to be strengthened as a result of the Current Action.
+Representatives of private sector will be included as key stakeholders of the current action.
+The dialogue and communication mechanisms with private sector will be strengthened as a result of the current action, in particular in ensuring that relevant CEFTA structures are given the policy to enter in dialogue with private sector representatives wherever relevant.
+CEFTA Secretariat will be tasked to establish this dialogue.